gruntjs/grunt-contrib-less/README.md

 Type: `Boolean`
 Default: `false`

-Rewrite URLs to be relative. `false`: do not modify URLs.
+Rewrite URLs to be relative. false: do not modify URLs.

 #### customFunctions
 Type: `Object`
 Default: none

 Define custom functions to be available within your LESS stylesheets.
 The function's name must be lowercase.
-In the definition, the first argument is the LESS object, and subsequent arguments are from the LESS function call.
+In the definition, the first argument is the less object, and subsequent arguments are from the less function call.
-Values passed to the function are types defined within LESS, the return value may be either one of them or primitive.
+Values passed to the function are types defined within less, the return value may be either one of them or primitive.
 See the LESS documentation for more information on the available types.

 #### sourceMap